Greycastle/akiyan/readme.md

 Needs to have privileges to the Google Maps API.
 The one coded in the html is restricted to only be used from surge.

+## Running locally

+To run this locally, you will need to ensure you have a google maps API key that works for your local device.

+I'll fix this somehow one day.

 ## publish

 ```